MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-redhat-create-upload-vhd.md

     sudo subscription-manager unregister
     ```

-1. If you are using a system that was deployed using an Enterprise Certificate Authority, the RHEL virtual machine will not trust the Azure Stack root certificate.
+1. If you're using a system that was deployed using an Enterprise Certificate Authority, the RHEL VM won't trust the Azure Stack root certificate.
 You need to place that into the trusted root store.
-See [Adding trusted root certificates to the server](https://manuals.gfi.com/en/kerio/connect/content/server-configuration/ssl-certificates/adding-trusted-root-certificates-to-the-server-1605.html).
+For more information, see [Adding trusted root certificates to the server](https://manuals.gfi.com/en/kerio/connect/content/server-configuration/ssl-certificates/adding-trusted-root-certificates-to-the-server-1605.html).

-1. Run the following commands to deprovision the virtual machine and prepare it for provisioning on Azure:
+1. Run the following commands to deprovision the VM and prepare it for provisioning on Azure:

     ```bash
     sudo waagent -force -deprovision